 For Better or For Worse

 Lynn Johnston, a Canadian cartoonist, created her final strip on August 31, 2008.
 She concluded her story the previous day during the weekday strip.
 Her strip, For Better or For Worse was done in real time.
 That is, the characters grew up as time went on.
 Much of what went into the strip was from her own life and family.
-At its peak, it appeared in Although it is in reruns, she will occasionally incorporate newly drawn strips.
+At its peak, it appeared in over 2,000 papers in 20 different countries worldwide in 8 languages.
+Although it is in reruns, she will occasionally incorporate newly drawn strips.
 She also allows other artists to take part in the inking, coloring and lettering.
 This is a shrewd way to retire.
 Her strip can go on making her money while she works at her leisure.
 Originally she intended to retire in the fall of 2007, but marriage problems encouraged her to continue with a new focus on the next generation of children.
+You can find her website still online.

 Opus, copyright Berekely Breathed